martin-bach-oracle/conference-talks/demo instructions.md

 ! git commit -m "feat: add GitHub Actions CI/CD pipeline"
 ```

-The next push should trigger the CI pipeline.
+The following push should trigger the CI pipeline.
 If that was successful, add the unit tests to the application and mark release 1.0.1

 ```sql
 project stage -verbose